-The world’s most popular poker game vaulted into mainstream notoriety after the 2003 World Series of Poker Main Event.
-Americas Cardroom Team Pro Chris Moneymaker shocked the world by winning the tournament for a $2.5 million first-place prize, and interest in Texas Hold’em skyrocketed around the globe.
+The world’s most popular card game vaulted into mainstream notoriety after the 2003 World Series of Poker Main Event.
+Americas Cardroom Team Pro Chris Moneymaker shocked the world by winning the prestigious poker tournament for a $2.5 million first-place prize, and interest in Texas Hold’em skyrocketed around the globe.

 The object in Texas Hold’em is to make the best five-card hand using a combination of two hole cards and five community cards.
-Each player gets two hole cards, which are dealt face down and are only seen by the player holding them until the end of the hand.
+The first round begins with each player getting two hole cards, which are dealt face down and are only seen by the player holding them until the end of the hand.

-When each player receives their two hole cards, the preflop betting round begins.
-After that, the dealer puts the first three of five community cards on the table, and those three cards are known as the flop.
+When each player receives their two hole cards, the pre-flop betting round begins.
+After that, the dealer puts the first three of five community cards on the table.
+Those three cards are face up and known as the flop.

 After the flop hits the board, another betting round commences.
-The flop betting round is followed by another community card hitting the board, known as the turn.
+The flop betting round is followed by another community card (also face up) hitting the board, known as the turn.

-The turn betting round is followed by the dealer putting a fifth community card on the board, known as the river.
-The dealing of the river begins the final betting round, after which all remaining players show their hole cards.
+The turn betting round is followed by the dealer putting a fifth card on the board, known as the river.
+The dealing of the river begins the final round of betting, after which all remaining players show their hole cards.
 The player with the best five-card hand, using any combination of hole cards and community cards, wins.

 Five Card Draw isn’t as popular as Texas Hold’em, but it’s still played at the World Series of Poker each year.
 Some online poker rooms also spread Five Card Draw games, and most video poker machines at live casinos play as a form of Five Card Draw.

-Before Texas Hold’em surged in popularity in the 2000s, Five Card Draw was perhaps the most commonly played poker variant in the world.
-A game of Five Card Draw begins with each player dealt five hole cards, visible to only the player holding them.
+Before Texas Hold’em poker surged in popularity in the 2000s, Five Card Draw was perhaps the most commonly played poker variant in the world.
+A game of Five Card Draw begins with each player dealt five hole cards, all of which are face down and visible to only the player holding them.

 After the deal, a betting round commences.
 Following that betting round, all players get the opportunity to discard as many cards from their hand as they wish, with the dealer replacing those discards with new cards.

-When all players have discarded and drawn their selected number of cards, a final betting round takes place.
-All remaining players (players who haven’t folded at some point in the hand) then showdown their cards, and the best five-card hand wins.
+When all players have discarded and drawn their selected number of cards, a final round of betting takes place.
+All remaining players (players who haven’t folded at some point in the hand) then showdown their cards, and the best five-card hand is the winning hand.

 Omaha Poker plays similarly to Texas Hold’em, but with a few fundamental differences.
 Each player in a game of Omaha is dealt four hole cards instead of two.

-In addition to these three most common types of Poker, there are other variations which you may want to be aware of.
-A few other Poker variants include:
+In addition to these three most common types of Poker, there are other variations that you may want to be aware of.
+A few other poker variants include: